 3. Always Check Ground Conditions

 Always check ground conditions before any lift operation is started.
-A crane is as good as the ground it is stood on – weather, such as ice or rain can change ground conditions quite quickly, making jobs inefficient or dangerous.
+A crane is only as good as the ground it stands on.
+Weather such as ice or rain can change ground conditions quite quickly, making jobs inefficient or dangerous.

 4. Always check the work environment